iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 **stationSeparator** the character used to separate the station and off set portions of a `station` formatted value.

 **azimuthBase** A numeric value indicating the base when type is set to azimuth.
 If set, the `azimuthBaseUnit` has to also be set to indicate which unit this value is in.
-Defaults to north (quarter rotation).
-The value is indicated from east counter-clockwise.
+Defaults to north.
+A value provided is interpreted from north clockwise.

 **azimuthBaseUnit** Required if `azimuthBase` is set.
 A unit name which the base value is in.
 The unit has to match the phenomenon used on the presentation and persistence units.